 With age comes distance and perhaps a different perspective and a degree of wisdom.
-On the day of his induction into the International Tennis Hall of Fame, Andre had only gratitude for the game and only gratitude to his father who forced it upon him at such a young age.
+On the day of his induction into the International Tennis Hall of Fame in 2011, Andre, who was by then 41, had only gratitude for the game and his father, who forced it upon him at such a young age.

-Before delivering an incredibly moving speech Andre had a particularly sweet moment when he was introduced by Simone Ruffin, the first Valedictorian from Agassi Prep’s 2009 graduating class.
-In introducing Andre, Simone called him her hometown hero.
+Before delivering an incredibly moving speech, Andre enjoyed a sweet moment when Simone Ruffin, the first Valedictorian from Agassi Prep’s 2009 graduating class, called him her hometown hero.

 Andre is a hero to a lot of people.
 In his speech he said:

 “Tennis teaches you the subtlety of human interaction, the curse and blessing of cause and effect.
 After you play tennis for a living you never forget that we are all connected.
-There’s nothing like a tie-break that teaches you the concept of high risk, high reward.
+There’s nothing like a tie-break that teaches you the concept of high risk and high reward.
 Tennis teaches there’s no such thing as perfect.
 You want to be perfect, you hope to be perfect, then you’re out there and you’re far less than perfect.
-Then you realize, I don’t have to be perfect today, I just have to be better than one person.
+You realize, I don’t have to be perfect today.
+I just have to be better than one person.

 “Tennis is a lonely sport, probably the most lonely.
 You’re out there with no team, no coach, no place to hide.
 And yet all that loneliness eventually teaches you to stand alone.
 The high standards that tennis imposes upon us, the self-reliance it demands of us, that’s the reason why tennis has produced so many great game changes.